 Teemu Into works at Crasman in Tampere with the title Senior UX Designer.
-What does that really mean in Finnish?
+What does that actually mean in Finnish?

 “It means someone who has seen and experienced a lot, essentially a well-seasoned usability designer,” Into laughs.

-UX is short for the English phrase user experience, which translates naturally to käyttäjäkokemus in Finnish.
-A UX Designer designs digital services by empathizing with the user's perspectives and aims to understand their motivations and needs for using the service.
+UX is an abbreviation of the English phrase user experience, which naturally translates to käyttäjäkokemus in Finnish.
+A UX Designer designs digital services by empathising with the user's perspective and aims to understand their motivations and needs for using the service.

-“My job is largely about acquiring an understanding of what the online service's customers and users need.
-This information is then reflected against the business needs of our client, the service owner, and we strive to find solutions where these two meet.”
+“My work largely involves gaining understanding of what the customers and users of a web service need.
+This information is then mirrored against the business needs of our client, the service owner, and solutions are sought where these two meet.”

-Into, who joined Crasman in 2019, strongly identifies as a creative nerd.
+Having joined the Crasman team in 2019, Into strongly identifies as a creative nerd.

-“I started messing around with computers as a youngster and progressed from there to the demo scene.
-As the internet came into the picture (it's probably worth noting that I'm surprisingly old), I learned early on how to create websites for relatives and their companies.
-My self-directed interest and professional skills in designing online services thus stem from a long time ago,” Into recaps.
+“I started tinkering with computers as a young boy and progressed to the demo scene.
+With the advent of the Internet (I should probably emphasise that I’m surprisingly old), I learned early on to create websites for relatives and their companies.
+My self-directed interest and professional skills in designing web services stem from way back,” Into recalls.

-“Crasman doesn't engage in so-called quick and dirty projects where the online service is handed over to the client, and the taillights disappear immediately into a dust cloud.
+“At Crasman, there are no so-called quick and dirty projects where the web service is handed over to the client, and the taillights disappear into a cloud of dust.
 Long-term partnerships foster mutual trust,” Into reflects.

 The work culture has also made a deep impression on Into.

-“The culture of complaining is deeply rooted in too many workplaces, unfortunately.
-I realized one day that during my entire Crasman employment, I haven't heard anyone complain about anything, which is truly astonishing.
-Of course, problems and frustrating situations arise, but they are always handled solution-focused and with shared responsibility.”
+“A culture of complaining is unfortunately deeply rooted in many workplaces.
+I realised one day that I haven’t heard anyone complain about anything during my entire tenure at Crasman, which is truly startling.
+Of course, issues and frustrating situations arise, but they are always handled in a solution-focused manner, with responsibilities shared.”

 P.S.
-Does the Crasman vibe seem appealing?
+Does the atmosphere at Crasman sound appealing?
 Would you be interested in joining our group of creative nerds?
-Check out the open positions or submit an open application!
+Check here for open positions or submit an open application!

 Crasman Ltd